artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 When new information is entered into the :term:`donor dialog`, a new Donor record is created.
-Alternatively, if you have selected an existing donor using the autcomplete values in the Name field, you can edit the existing contact information.
+Alternatively, if you have selected an existing donor using the autocomplete values in the Name field, you can edit the existing contact information.

 Donor records can be accessed via the :term:`main menu` by navigating to